Castle Sinclair Girnigoe – Masonry Stabilisation

 They help to stabilise the structure, and they support the stonework which was subsequently built above them.

-Lintols now in place.
+Lintels now in place.

-Lintols seen from the inside.
+Lintels seen from the inside.

-Beginning to build on top of lintols.
+Beginning to build on top of lintels.

 The gap is now filled.
 This shot shows the new masonry from the inside of the building.